adampax/titanium-mapbox/README.md

 ## Todos
 * Need to verify that min, max and default zoom levels work for maps that don't contain full-world (like road-trip).
 * ~~Add support for remote maps~~
-* Add support for markers and other SDK items
+* Add support for custom markers and other SDK items
+* Make mapbox.CreateAnnotation() and mapView.addAnnotation(annotation) interfaces similar to current Ti Map implementation
 * Contributions welcome

 ## About